Mahmoud-Elgharably/Store-Donut/README.md

 3. build the app by running `npm run build`.
 4. run this command to setup the database `db-migrate up -e prod`.
+5. you can choose your preferred Port by changing its value in the .env file
-5. run this command `npm run start` to start the app and get access via http://127.0.0.1:3000
+6. run this command `npm run start` to start the app and get access via http://127.0.0.1:3000

 ## API Reference